-- Fabric- I chose an outdoor fabric as it was much more durable than other types of fabric.
+- Outdoor Fabric- See some options below.
+I chose an outdoor fabric as it was much more durable than other types of fabric.
 You want your fabric piece to be at least an inch wider than your shelf backing all the way around.

-- Adhesive Spray- There are options when it comes to adhesives sprays.
+- Adhesive Spray– There are options when it comes to adhesives sprays.
 You can get one that will permanently hold things in place, or you can get a tacky spray that will allow you to remove/reposition your fabric.
-The choice is really yours.
-I chose to go with one that I could remove/reposition because that way I can change out the fabric, and if I make a mistake when applying the fabric, no worries, I can remove and reposition the whole thing without much effort.
+The choice is yours.
+I chose to go with one that I could remove/reposition because that way I can change out the fabric in the future; or… if I make a mistake when applying the fabric, no worries, I can remove and reposition the whole thing without much effort.

 - Binder Clips